johhoi/codeleft/about.md

 The idea of this site is to collect and link code projects that either are directly political or that could be a tool for people being directly political.

+#### FAQ
+**Q1.
+I know of a code project but it is for illegal purposes, will you add it?**

+A1.
+No, even though a project's sentiment might be true to a political left this site focuses on legal code